aerospaceresearch/orbitdeterminator/testcases/Alexandros code/Readme.md

 Runs the whole process for the orbit_jiitery.csv file we have.
-Process : Apply the Savintzky - Golay filter, then compute all the keplerian elements with Lambert's solution and finally for all these sets of keplerian elements do a Kalman filter to find the best estimation It plots the filtered positions, the final orbit after Kalman and the perfect orbit It prints the final keplerian elements set too.
+Process : Apply the Savintzky - Golay filter, then compute all the keplerian elements with Lambert's solution and finally for all these sets of keplerian elements do a Kalman filter to find the best estimation.
+It plots the filtered positions, the final orbit after Kalman and the perfect orbit.
+It prints the final keplerian elements set too.